cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 ### From 0.14.x to 0.15.0, 0.15.1, 0.15.2

 !Releases 0.15.0, 0.15.1 and 0.15.2 shloud not be used due connectivity issues with redis.
 ACP might randomly fail to connect to redis.
-This will be fixed in upcomming ACP release!
+This is resolved in 0.16.3!

 Dependency redis helm chart was replaced by redis-cluster helm chart.
 The old redis instances will be destroyed in favour of new redis-cluster.
 Data migration is not supported but could be done manually which is out of the scope of this chart.